Understanding Compounding Pharmacies

-Examples of situations where people might benefit from compounding pharmacies include:
+Examples of situations where people might benefit from pharmacies that do compounding, include:

 • Children who need smaller, liquid doses of drugs made for adults in larger tablets